Topics

 • Infinitely Large Sequence:

-A sequence $\{a_n\}$ is called infinitely large if $ \forall K \in \mathbb{R}$ $\exists n_{k} \in \mathbb{N}$ such that $|a_n|>K$ $\forall n\geq n_k$.
+A sequence {an}\{a_n\} is called infinitely large if KR \forall K \in \mathbb{R} nkN\exists n_{k} \in \mathbb{N} such that an>K|a_n|>K nnk\forall n\geq n_k.

-Understanding What this means: This means you have a sequence and you are going for larger and larger terms for example you have a sequence $\{a_n\}$ now, let's say you choose $2024 \in \mathbb{R}$ then as the sequence is getting larger and larger after a certain time you must find a term $a_N$ such that $a_N>2024.$
+Understanding What this means: This means you have a sequence and you are going for larger and larger terms for example you have a sequence {an}\{a_n\} now, let's say you choose 2024R2024 \in \mathbb{R} then as the sequence is getting larger and larger after a certain time you must find a term aNa_N such that aN>2024.a_N>2024.

-Now, it may be two sided or one sided infinity as we go along the sequence and that is to say the sequence can either go to $\infty$ or $-\infty$ or both simultaneosly.
+Now, it may be two sided or one sided infinity as we go along the sequence and that is to say the sequence can either go to \infty or -\infty or both simultaneosly.

 Why we need this?
 You may wonder that wtf?
-We can simply say: $$\lim_{n \to \infty}a_n=\infty$$ But then why this kid of gargons?
+We can simply say: limnan=\lim_{n \to \infty}a_n=\infty But then why this kid of gargons?

 The answer is tricky but simple concept of analysis that you must understand.

 The reason is how you know what is infinity?
 This is not a number right!
 Do you know what number is infinity?
 Then how can you invoke it in mathematics?
 You cann't do any mathematical operations with it.
-Then you can't techmically write some real number $x=\infty$.
+Then you can't techmically write some real number x=x=\infty.
 This is wrong.
-That's why we need to bring the actual meaning of $\infty$ which is so large that we can't bound it by any real number say $K$.
-That's why this is said that $\nexists K \in \mathbb{R}$ such that $\infty \leq K$ or $\forall K \in \mathbb{R}$, $K>\infty$.
+That's why we need to bring the actual meaning of \infty which is so large that we can't bound it by any real number say KK.
+That's why this is said that KR\nexists K \in \mathbb{R} such that K\infty \leq K or KR\forall K \in \mathbb{R}, K>K>\infty.

-Velocity: Lets define the velocity of a sequence by $$v=\frac{K}{n_K}$$ Example1: Now, for the following sequence $\{a_n\}=\{1,2,3,4,5, \dots\}$ we have for any $K \in \mathbb{R}$, $n_K= \lfloor K \rfloor+1$. ( Verify ).
+Velocity: Lets define the velocity of a sequence by v=KnKv=\frac{K}{n_K} Example1: Now, for the following sequence {an}={1,2,3,4,5,}\{a_n\}=\{1,2,3,4,5, \dots\} we have for any KRK \in \mathbb{R}, nK=K+1n_K= \lfloor K \rfloor+1. ( Verify ).

-Now, $v=\frac{K}{\lfloor K \rfloor+1}$.
+Now, v=KK+1v=\frac{K}{\lfloor K \rfloor+1}.

-Example2: Consider the sequence: $$ a_1=1 \\ a_2=1+ \frac{1}{2} \\ a_3=1+ \frac{1}{2}+\frac{1}{3} \\ a_4=1+ \frac{1}{2} +\frac{1}{3} + \frac{1}{4}\\ \vdots \\ a_n=1+ \frac{1}{2} +\frac{1}{3} + \frac{1}{4}+ \dots +\frac{1}{n}\\ $$
+Example2: Consider the sequence: a1=1a2=1+12a3=1+12+13a4=1+12+13+14an=1+12+13+14++1n a_1=1 \\ a_2=1+ \frac{1}{2} \\ a_3=1+ \frac{1}{2}+\frac{1}{3} \\ a_4=1+ \frac{1}{2} +\frac{1}{3} + \frac{1}{4}\\ \vdots \\ a_n=1+ \frac{1}{2} +\frac{1}{3} + \frac{1}{4}+ \dots +\frac{1}{n}\\

-Velocity Calculation: Observe that, $$a_n=1+ \frac{1}{2} +\frac{1}{3} + \frac{1}{4}+ \dots +\frac{1}{n} =1+ (\frac{1}{2}) +(\frac{1}{3} + \frac{1}{4})+ \dots +\frac{1}{n}\\ >1+ \frac{1}{2}+(\frac{1}{4}+\frac{1}{4})+\dots + \frac{1}{n}\\ =1+\frac{1}{2}+\frac{1}{2}+\dots+\frac{1}{n}$$ So, for $K \in \mathbb{R}$ we need $n_K\geq2^{K}$.
+Velocity Calculation: Observe that, an=1+12+13+14++1n=1+(12)+(13+14)++1n>1+12+(14+14)++1n=1+12+12++1na_n=1+ \frac{1}{2} +\frac{1}{3} + \frac{1}{4}+ \dots +\frac{1}{n} =1+ (\frac{1}{2}) +(\frac{1}{3} + \frac{1}{4})+ \dots +\frac{1}{n}\\ >1+ \frac{1}{2}+(\frac{1}{4}+\frac{1}{4})+\dots + \frac{1}{n}\\ =1+\frac{1}{2}+\frac{1}{2}+\dots+\frac{1}{n} So, for KRK \in \mathbb{R} we need nK2Kn_K\geq2^{K}.

-Now, compare $v_1=\frac{K}{\lfloor K \rfloor+1}$ and $v_2\leq \frac{K}{2^K}$
+Now, compare v1=KK+1v_1=\frac{K}{\lfloor K \rfloor+1} and v2K2Kv_2\leq \frac{K}{2^K}

-Cleraly, $v_1>>v_2$.
+Cleraly, v1>>v2v_1>>v_2.

-Moral: $v_2 << v_1$ but it is steady, so gradually it blows to $\infty$.
+Moral: v2<<v1v_2 << v_1 but it is steady, so gradually it blows to \infty.

 • Infinitely Small Sequences:

-Definition: A sequence $\{a_n\}$ is called infinitely small if $$\lim_{n \to \infty}a_n=0$$ that is, $|a_n|<\varepsilon$ $\forall n\geq \eta_\varepsilon$.
+Definition: A sequence {an}\{a_n\} is called infinitely small if limnan=0\lim_{n \to \infty}a_n=0 that is, an<ε|a_n|<\varepsilon nηε\forall n\geq \eta_\varepsilon.

 Question: Try to think of how to interpret it as before?
 Can you see some similarity bewteen infinitly small and infinitely large sequences?